Easy Mango Bango Recipe So Yum!

 Maybe have a punchbowl table and also offer the best strawberry sago to go alongside the mango bango.

-Serve this famous Filipino dessert drink as the end to a barbecue buffet of grilled meats like Filipino chicken skewers, chicken lumpia, and simple veggies.
-This rich dessert is sure to compliment lighter brunch meals.
+Serve this famous Filipino dessert drink as the end to a Filipino barbecue buffet of grilled meats like Filipino chicken skewers, chicken lumpia, Filipino spare ribs, and simple veggies.

 If you want to add a complementary dessert, then make turon (banana lumpia) or REAL creamy buko pie to go along.